cedardb/docs/content/references/advanced/gs.md

 ## CREATE SERVER Script

-You can create the create server statement with the help of the following python script.
+You can create the create server statement with the help of the following Python script.
 Just download the JSON key of your service account and specify the bucket and region when running the script.

 ```shell